kalachlegends/ecto_forge/README.md

 be found at <https://hexdocs.pm/ecto_forge>.

 ## Create an instance and plug in the necessary extensions from the existing ones or use ready-made ones

-## simplify create MyApp.EctoForgeInstanseBase if

-unless you pass extension_get
 by default all extensions are used `EctoForge.Extension.Default.all_list_extensions_get()`

 ```elixir